 This course will examine key concepts, methods, and approaches in the field of evaluation research.
 Students will be exposed to the theoretical and methodological diversity inherent in current evaluation practices across a number of substantive areas (e.g., social services, education, and business).
-The comprehensive range of activities involved in designing, implementing.
+The comprehensive range of activities involved in designing, implementing, and assessing the utility of social and educational programs will be a primary focus of the course.
 Prerequisite: EDD 9300.